pawelw1/argo-operator/README.md

+##Autoscaling of the OpenSearch cluster nodes

-The manual below describes the installation of the components required to run autoscaling of the OpenSearch cluster nodes.
+This manual describes the installation of the components required to run autoscaling of the OpenSearch cluster nodes.

 <img width="1209" height="776" alt="image" src="https://github.com/user-attachments/assets/07395228-2bfb-4a18-be0f-fc2797454ac1" />